AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 You have now Access Token and Client Id.

-You can use it to build your application using Creative Generation Services APIs.
+You can use it to build your application using Firefly services APIs.

 ## Explore more